Quick Answer: Which AI Features Make Sense For Mobile Apps?

 - Operational feedback such as user corrections, agent review, fraud outcomes, quality labels, and support escalation results.

 Then decide what is safe to use.
 A fitness, finance, healthcare, education, or employee app may need stricter consent, retention, masking, audit logs, and human review than a content recommendation app.
 Data that cannot be governed should not become model context.
-If your team is unsure where the data gaps are, the readiness assessment is useful because it scores workflow clarity, data readiness, integration access, and review controls before implementation.
+The companion AI implementation roadmap expands this into a delivery sequence for use-case discovery, data checks, model selection, pilot design, and production rollout.

 On-Device AI, Cloud AI, Or Hybrid?

 Mobile AI architecture now has more choices than a simple backend API call.
-Android's AI guidance includes on-device Gemini Nano, ML Kit GenAI APIs, ML Kit vision and language APIs, MediaPipe, LiteRT, Google AI Edge, and cloud Gemini/Firebase AI options.
-ML Kit's mobile SDK is designed for ready-to-use vision and natural-language tasks, and its on-device APIs support real-time and offline use cases.
-Google AI Edge frames on-device deployment around lower latency, offline behavior, local data handling, and cross-platform model support.
-Apple has also opened Foundation Models to developers on Apple Intelligence-compatible devices, with on-device, offline, privacy-protected app experiences.
+Android's AI guidance points teams toward on-device options such as Gemini Nano, ML Kit GenAI APIs, ML Kit vision and language APIs, MediaPipe, LiteRT, Google AI Edge, and cloud Gemini or Firebase AI options.
+ML Kit's mobile SDKs are useful for ready-to-use vision and natural-language tasks, especially when real-time or offline behavior matters.
+Google AI Edge and LiteRT make on-device deployment more practical when latency, local data handling, and cross-platform model execution matter.
+Apple Foundation Models also gives eligible Apple Intelligence devices a path for private, offline, on-device app intelligence.

 | Architecture | Best For | Tradeoffs |